-- (a) An individual may be referred for OIBHLS-OIB services in by a variety of waysorganizations, including, but not limited to:

-- (1) a physician's office;

-- (2) a community organization;

-- (3) the Center for Independent Living (CIL);

-- (4) a senior community organization; Θ

-- (5) family, customer representative, and friends;-

-- (6) contract providers; or

-(7) online self-referral portal.

-- (b) A referral shall include the name of the individual seeking services, the address where the individual resides, and an email e mail address and telephone number, if available. - (c) During the referral process, OIB staff may determine the level of services needed by the customer, provide minimal services, or shall-verify the customer's eligibility criteria., determine the level of services needed by the customer, and provide minimal services Minimal services may, which can include information and referral guide, a guide to independent living, bump dots for kitchen appliances, and low-cost magnifiers.
-If minimal services are all that a customer requires, the case may can be closed as a referral only. - (d) For service delivery to begin, an individual shall submit a complete application and document that all eligibility requirements are met.
+- (a) An individual may be referred for OIB services in a variety of ways, including, but not limited to: - (1) a physician's office; - (2) a community organization; - (3) the Center for Independent Living (CIL); - (4) a senior community organization; - (5) family, customer representative, and friends; - (6) contract providers; or - (7) online self-referral portal. - (b) A referral shall include the name of the individual seeking services, the address where the individual resides, and an email address and telephone number, if available. - (c) During the referral process, OIB staff may determine the level of services needed by the customer, provide minimal services, or verify the customer's eligibility criteria.
+Minimal services may include information and referral, a guide to independent living, bump dots for kitchen appliances, and low-cost magnifiers.
+If minimal services are all that a customer requires, the case may be closed as a minimal services successful closure. - (d) For service delivery to begin, an individual shall submit a complete application and document that all eligibility requirements are met.